Sunak slashes VAT on hospitality and tourism to five per cent - CityAM

 “I’ve decided for the next six months to cut VAT on food, accommodation and attractions,” he said.
 The reduction will apply to “eating hot or takeaway food from restaurants, cafes and pubs, accommodation in hotels, B&Bs, campsites, and caravan sites.”

-The VAT cut will also includes attractions such as cinemas, theme parks and zoos.
+The VAT cut also includes attractions such as cinemas, theme parks and zoos.

-“This is a £4bn catalyst for the hospitality and tourism sectors benefitting over 150,000 businesses and consumers everywhere,” said Sunak, adding that the new measure would help protect £2.4m jobs in the UK.
+“This is a £4bn catalyst for the hospitality and tourism sectors beneftting over 150,000 businesses and consumers everywhere,” said Sunak, adding that the new measure would help protect £2.4m jobs in the UK.

 Date night discount